Talent-Catalog/talentcatalog/docs/v220/job_chats.md

 Candidates have always been able to see their registration profile in the Talent Catalog candidate portal.
 They have tasks in the candidate portal, which are planned to be used more extensively in the future to help scale through automation.
-With this update, under the new Jobs tab, candidates are now able to send and receive job opportunity related communications directly from the Talent Catalog.
+In this release, under the new Jobs tab, candidates can send and receive job opportunity related communications directly from the Talent Catalog.

 Candidates can communicate one-to-one with their local source partner, for example TBB or CRS in Indonesia.
-They can communicate with their local partner plus the employer (or destination partner) when they are up to at least CV review stage.
+They can communicate with their local partner plus the employer (or destination partner) when they reach a certain stage in the process - up to at least CV review stage.
 Lastly, upon accepting a job offer, they can communicate with the relocating cohort of candidates, their local support partner and of course the destination partner or employer.

 <div class="card-image-container-narrow">
   <img src="./../assets/images/v220/JobChatsCandidate.png"